Lake Chelan-Sawtooth Wilderness: Habitat

 There are 63 lakes, many too small to have ever been named, often located in the high country without trail access.
 The wilderness encompasses a diverse mixture of dense forest, meadows, alpine slopes, geology, and high country.
 The open forest below tree line is home to bears and mule deer.
 Snow often covers much of the area from mid or late October through late June.

 Trails

 Approximately 194 miles of trails traverse the Lake Chelan-Sawtooth Wilderness.
 Trails tend to be steady climbs into high basins and glacial cirques with lakes.
 The south facing portion of the range has more open, rolling high country that falls off very steeply into the Lake Chelan valley.
-All trailheads on the south side, on Lake Chelan, must be gained via a regularly scheduled ferry boat or a private craft.
-Trails entering from the west first cross North Cascades National Park or Lake Chelan National Recreation Area.
+All trailheads on the south side of Lake Chelan must be gained via a regularly scheduled ferry boat or a private craft.
+Trails entering from the west first cross the North Cascades National Park or the Lake Chelan National Recreation Area.